About this day

 About Dexter Dias QC

-Dexter Dias QC is a barrister (Queen’s Counsel) who has been instructed in some of the biggest cases of recent years involving human rights, murder, crimes against humanity, terrorism, war crimes and genocide.
-His recent book, The Ten Types of Human, drills down into deeply fascinating issues surrounding what it is to be human and uncovers the complex relationship between human cruelty and goodness.
+Dexter Dias QC is a human rights barrister and Deputy High Court Judge who has been instructed in some of the biggest cases of recent years involving human rights, murder, crimes against humanity, terrorism and war crimes.

 Globalisation - how Britain fits in Danny Dorling, University of Oxford